Cotex05/IntelliScout/README.md

+# IntelliScout

-# User Data Extractor
+## Internet Data Extractor
-A Streamlit app to extract user data from URLs or search terms using ScrapeGraphAI.
+A Streamlit app to extract data from URLs or search terms using LLM Models with ScrapeGraphAI.

 ## Setup
 1. Clone the repo: `git clone <repo-url>`